jamie-clements/jamie-clements/readme.md

 ### 🧩 Research Focus

-My goal is to embed intelligent systems into the physical world to accelerate scientific discovery, with a specific interest in interpretability, reliability, and bio-inspired AI.
+My goal is to embed intelligent systems into the physical world to accelerate scientific discovery, with a specific interest in AI interpretability, reliability, and bio-inspired AI.

 ---